mario0325/serverless-iot-backend/README.md

-# ZYD IoT Project Backend
+# Serverless backend for IoT project

 This project contains source code and supporting files for a serverless application that you can deploy with the serverless framework.
 It includes the following files and folders: